castle-engine/castle-engine/tools/build-tool/README.md

 - Or use [Lazarus](https://www.lazarus-ide.org/).
 Open in Lazarus `castle-engine.lpi` file and compile / run from Lazarus.
 Make sure to first register [CGE Lazarus packages](https://castle-engine.io/lazarus).

+## Delphi TODOs

+The build tool cannot be compiled with Delphi for now.

+It can only be compiled with FPC.
+Never the less, it can execute Delphi compiler to compile your projects (if instructed by `--compiler` option or `compiler` attribute in the [CastleEngineManifest.xml](https://castle-engine.io/project_manifest#_compiler_options_and_paths)).

+To make the build tool compile with Delphi, we miss:

+- `Process` unit, part of FPC, to run external programs with nice cross-platform API.

+- Ability to enumerate *all* environment variables (not only query by name), like FPC `GetEnvironmentVariableCount` and `GetEnvironmentString(Integer)`.

+- Understand the issue of `castleconf.inc` reporting problems with `CompilerVersion` when trying to compile the build tool with Delphi.
+  In general `castleconf.inc` works with Delphi -- we include it in every CGE unit, but it fails when trying to compile the build tool.
+  A temporary workaround is to comment out `{$if CompilerVersion < ...}` checks when compiling build tool with Delphi.

 ## Dev notes: CASTLE_STRICT_CLI symbol

 The `CASTLE_STRICT_CLI` symbol is used when building the CGE for build tool.
 It means we know this is only a command-line application and we avoid linking any unit that may (indirectly) reference OpenGL units, sound or the big X3D/transform/scenes units.